 What are the Differences Between a Chipset and a CPU?

-If you’re not an expert in computer hardware, it can be hard to understand the difference between a chipset and CPU.
+If you’re not an expert in computer hardware, it can be hard to understand the difference between a chipset and a CPU.

 A lot of people think that they are one and the same thing, but this isn’t true.
 The chipset is just the motherboard on which all of your components may be installed and connected.
 It’s what enables your CPU to communicate with other components like RAM or graphics cards.